-She incorporates an eclectic array of modalities such as Structural Family Therapy, EMDR (Eye Movement Desensitization and Reprocessing), Experiential Therapy, Cognitive Behavioral Therapy (CBT), Narrative Therapy and Family Systems.
+She incorporates an eclectic array of modalities such as PACT (a Psychobiological Approach to Couples Therapy), EMDR (Eye Movement Desensitization and Reprocessing), PIT (Post Induction Therapy), Cognitive Behavioral Therapy (CBT), Narrative Therapy and Family Systems.
 Additionally, she utilizes Gottman Method Couples Therapy in her work (a research-based approach to relationships) as well as a trained facilitator for PREPARE/ENRICH; a therapeutic construct for premarital and marriage enrichment counseling.

 Listen To My Radio Broadcast

 Marriage and Family Therapy

 Marriage and family therapists are the only behavioral health professionals required to get specialized training and education in working with couples and families.
 Before obtaining a license in the field, MFTs in Arizona are required to have 3,000 supervised hours of therapy, with the majority working with couples and families.
 Psychiatrists, clinical psychologists, professional counselors, and clinical social workers can all obtain their licenses without ever having experience conducting therapy with a couple or family.